BrickSchema/docs/extra/extending.md

 ### Namespace

 Proprietary extension classes and relationships should be placed in their own namespace.
-A namespace is a URI prefix which groups the names of the classes, relationships and definitions in a graph; it does not need to be resolvable.
+A namespace is a URI prefix which groups the names of the classes, relationships and definitions in a graph; it does not need to be resolvable, but it is generally best practice if an HTTP GET on the namespace URI returns the definition of the extension [^brick].
 Once published, a namespace should change rarely, if ever.
 For a hypothetical "Example Corporation" developing its extensions to Brick, possible namespaces might be: `https://example.com/schema/BrickExtension#`, `https://example.com/brick/extension/` and so on.
 It is helpful, but not strictly necessary, for the namespace to end in a `#` or `/`.

 ### Adding Classes and Relationships